CristianEduardMihai/alexa-wol/README.md

 ### Configure devices

- - All configuration is done via the web ui.
+ - All configuration is done via the web UI.
+Additional software needs to be installed on all client PCs, see below.
  ![Web UI](https://raw.githubusercontent.com/CristianEduardMihai/alexa-wol/main/images/webui.png)